Prime-Holding/rx_bloc/examples/reminders/app_spec.md

 <img src="assets/images/reminder_incomplete.png" width="350">
 <br/><br/>

-  - When a user deselects a reminder after it has been marked as complete, the radio button gets deselected and the reminder has been set as "Incomplete".
+  - When a user deselects a reminder after it has been marked as 'Complete', the radio button gets deselected and the reminder has been set as 'Incomplete'.
-  - On the dashboard page, the "Incomplete" counter is increased by one and the "Complete" counter is decreased by one.
+  - On the dashboard page, the 'Incomplete' counter is increased by one and the 'Complete' counter is decreased by one.
-  - If the reminder date is within the last 10 days the reminder is added to the "Dashboard" page.
+  - If the reminder date is within the last 10 days the reminder is added to the 'Dashboard' page.

 ### Add Reminder

 <img src="assets/images/add_reminder.png" width="350">
 <br/><br/>

-  - User can tap on the "+" button.
+  - User can tap on the '+' button.
 When doing this, a new dialog window is displayed, where the user can enter the name of the newly created reminder and select the date.
 The same date picker window is displayed, as the one displayed when editing the date of an existing reminder.
 The default date is preselected to today.
   - User can tap outside of the window, when doing this the window will close without creating a new reminder.

 ### New Reminder Created